 UninstallView v1.00 is perfect on any version of Windows, beginning from Windows XP and up to Windows 10.
 The application from Nirsoft also works with both 32-bit and 64-bit systems.

-The below sections explains you with steps to Use UninstallView v1.00 on Windows.
+The below sections explain to you with steps to Use UninstallView v1.00 on Windows.

 Download UninstallView v1.00